mohitpai/journey-optimizer.en/help/using/event/about-analytics.md

         * Data source ID: "ID: xxxxx"

-1. Once you have a confirmation that your environment is ready, you can use Adobe Analytics or Adobe Experience Platform Web SDK data in your journeys.
+1. Once you have a confirmation that your environment is ready, you can use Adobe Analytics data in your journeys.

 ## Create a journey with an event using Adobe Analytics or Web SDK data {#event-analytics}